BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_1_Verifying_Your_Bitcoin_Setup.md

 You should have the whole blockchain downloaded before you start playing.
 Just run the `btcblock` alias to see if it's all loaded.
 You'll see two numbers, which tell you how many blocks have loaded out of how many total.

-If the two numbers aren't the same, as shown in this testnet example, you should wait:
+If the two numbers aren't the same, you should wait:
 ```
 $ btcblock
 973212/1090099
 ```
 Total download time can take from an hour to several hours, depending on your setup.

-If the two numbers are the same, as shown in this testnet example, you're fully loaded:
+If the two numbers are the same, you're fully loaded:
 ```
 $ btcblock
 1090099/1090099